PearlPerfect/alx-system_engineering-devops/0x02-shell_redirections/README.md

+TASK 0: A script that prints “Hello, World”, followed by a new line to the standard output.
+TASK 1: A script that displays a confused smiley "(Ôo)'.
 TASK 2: Display the content of the /etc/passwd file.
 TASK 3: Display the content of /etc/passwd and /etc/hosts.
 TASK 4: Display the last 10 lines of /etc/passwd.